Planting Trees - How Does It Work?

-OIC created a reforesting project specifically for Birthplace.
+OIC created a reforesting project specifically for Jungle Heroes.

 The to-be-planted area is located on the edge of the Leuser Ecosystem; the only place on earth where the orangutan, rhinoceros, Sumatran elephant and Sumatran tiger still live together.

-We're starting with 1Ha of land, which plants about 1,100 trees.
-More land can be added.
+We started with 1Ha of land, which plants about 1,100 trees.
+More land will be added soon.

-The trees that will be planted will be a good mix of rainforest trees and fruit trees, so that there will be plenty of food for the animals that return.
+The trees that are planted are a good mix of rainforest trees and fruit trees, meaning there will be plenty of food for the animals that return.

 S.O.S. supports high-impact frontline projects and delivers hard-hitting campaigns, which together secure a brighter future for Sumatra’s orangutans, forests and people.

-OIC & S.O.S. will share updates about this project in the newsfeed in the game.
+OIC & S.O.S. share updates about this joint project in the newsfeed in the game.

 Images provided by Orangutan Information Center